Southwestern North American megadrought: Deforestation in the Tropical Rainforests

 In 2013 a group of scientists from the Princeton University published a study suggesting that total deforestation of the Amazon rainforest can strongly exacerbate drought conditions in the western states of the USA.
 According to the study "an Amazon stripped bare could mean 20 percent less rain for the coastal Northwest and a 50 percent reduction in the Sierra Nevada snowpack, a crucial source of water for cities and farms in California."
 Generally, the air in western USA from December to February will be drier.

 Later studies found that "destruction of tropical forests is disrupting the movement of water in the atmosphere, causing major shifts in precipitation that could lead to drought in key agricultural areas in China, India, and the U.S. Midwest. ” Those include the 3 main tropical rainforest: Amazon, Congo, South-East Asia.
 50% of the rain in the Midwest come from water evaporating from the land and the Amazon Rainforest probably providing part of it.

 Effects

+In the 21st century, the water level of Lake Mead has declined to within 100 ft of the minimum level needed for Hoover Dam to generate electricity.

+In the 21st century, the water level of Lake Powell has declined to within 30 ft of the minimum level needed for Glen Canyon Dam to generate electricity.

 From 2012 to 2015, the Central Valley and South Coast of California experienced dryness that was unprecedented in the instrumental record going back to 1896 and, when compared to the paleoclimate record, was the driest since at least the later sixteenth century.
 Some areas lost more than two years of moisture from their soils during this period.
 Recovery to pre-2012 soil moisture levels in the most affected areas was predicted to require several decades of average rainfall.
 Even without increasing temperatures, predicted low precipitation would be sufficient to produce unprecedented dry conditions, but with higher temperatures could create megadroughts as not seen since medieval times.